aws-samples/aws-sdk-js-v3-workshop/README.md

 </details>

-The stack trace would be much smaller
+The stack trace would be much smaller:

 <details>
 <summary>Stack trace</summary>